seemecnc/Open-Source-Medical/face shield/readme.txt

 Steve Wygant of SeeMeCNC
 March 22 2020

+March 25 2020 - changes to close off the top of the face shield design

 Hello,

 This headband is designed to be injection molded.
 This is what I'm good at.
 I did not do this to be different.
 I